Chapter 19: Defining Agents and Tools

 An agent can't do anything without tools.
 For an agent to use a tool from your MCP server (e.g., the greet tool we built), you must first register its schema with the Orchestrator.
 This schema is a machine-readable description of the tool's function and parameters, which the LLM uses to understand how and when to use it.

-Step 1: Define the Tool's JSON Schema
+Step 1: Define the Tool Schema

 Worka uses a format based on the widely-used JSON Schema standard.
 You define an object that describes the parameters your tool's function accepts.